rapyuta-robotics/RapyutaSimulationPlugins/docs/source/overview.rst

     ARRBaseRobot and URRRobotROS2Interface can be spawnd from `/SpawnEntity <https://github.com/rapyuta-robotics/UE_msgs/blob/devel/srv/SpawnEntity.srv>`_ service.
 You can pass Robot Name, Namespace and etc.

-    SpawnEntity.srv also has filed named `json_parameters` to pass random parameters.
+    SpawnEntity.srv also has a field named `json_parameters` to pass random parameters.
     Please add your own custom parser in child class by overwriting `InitPropertiesFromJSON() <doxygen_generated/html/df/d13/class_a_r_r_base_robot.html#a214c5936450e3b17dffaad40e944bea6>`_
     which is called in